Trump Organization faces criminal tax fraud trial over perks | Law-Order

 Among the key prosecution witnesses: Trump's longtime finance chief Allen Weisselberg, who pleaded guilty and has agreed to testify against the company in exchange for a five-month jail sentence.

-If convicted, the Trump Organisation could be fined more than $1 million and could face difficulty in securing new loans and deals.
+If convicted, the Trump Organization could be fined more than USD 1 million and could face difficulty in securing new loans and deals.
 Some partners and government entities could seek to cut ties with the company.
-It could also hamper its ability to do business with the US Secret Service, which sometimes pays the company for lodging and services while protecting Trump as a former president.
+It could also hamper its ability to do business with the U.S. Secret Service, which sometimes pays the company for lodging and services while protecting Trump as a former president.

 Neither Trump nor any of his children who have worked as Trump Organization executives are charged or accused of wrongdoing.
 Trump is not expected to testify or even attend the trial.

-Prosecutors say The Trump Organisation — through its subsidiaries Trump Corp and Trump Payroll Corp — is liable in part because former Weisselberg was a "high managerial agent" entrusted to act on behalf of the company and its various entities.
+Prosecutors say The Trump Organization — through its subsidiaries Trump Corp. and Trump Payroll Corp. — is liable in part because former Weisselberg was a “high managerial agent” entrusted to act on behalf of the company and its various entities.

-The Trump Organisation has said it did nothing wrong.
+The Trump Organization has said it did nothing wrong.
 The company's lawyers argue that Weisselberg and other executives acted on their own and that, if anything, their actions harmed the company financially.

-Weisselberg, who has pleaded guilty to taking $1.7 million in off-the-books compensation, pinned blame on himself and other top Trump Organisation executives, including senior vice president and controller Jeffrey McConney.
+Weisselberg, who has pleaded guilty to taking USD 1.7 million in off-the-books compensation, pinned blame on himself and other top Trump Organization executives, including senior vice president and controller Jeffrey McConney.

-But he disagreed with the notion that the company was harmed, saying the perks saved the company money because it avoided having to give raises.
+But he disagreed with the notion that the company was harmed, saying the perks actually saved the company money because it avoiding having to give raises.

-Prosecutors have said they expect to call 15 witnesses, including Weisselberg and McConney, who were granted limited immunity to testify last year before a grand jury.
+Prosecutors have said they expect to call 15 witnesses, including Weisselberg and McConney, who was granted limited immunity to testify last year before a grand jury.

 Judge Juan Manuel Merchan expects the trial to take at least four weeks, though a defense lawyer estimated last week that the prosecution case alone could go on for two months.
-Court will meet for a full day on Mondays, Tuesdays, and Thursdays and a half-day on Fridays.
-The trial is off on Wednesday so the judge can attend to other matters.
+Court will meet for a full day on Mondays, Tuesdays and Thursday and for a half-day on Friday.

+The trial is off on Wednesday so the judge can attend to other, unrelated matters.

+Beyond the criminal case, Trump and the Trump Organization are defendants in a lawsuit brought by New York Attorney General Letitia James, who alleges that Trump and the company inflated his net worth by billions of dollars and misled banks and others for years about the value of various assets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)